-Though Olivia Irvine Dodge described a secret panel in the dining room, the original architectural plans do not show one.
+Though Olivia Irvine Dodge described a secret panel in the Dining Room, the original architectural plans do not show one.
 The only significant alteration of the dining room is the shift from glazed doors to paneled, accordion doors between the dining room and hall.
-The room walls were also lightened and darkened at the same time as the front hall.
+The room walls were also lightened and darkened at the same time as the Foyer.

 The ceiling is slightly rounded.
-The walls and folding doors are paneled in Circassian walnut (an English Walnut used in veneers or paneling because of its rich swirls and curves).
+The walls and folding doors are paneled in Circassian walnut (an English walnut used in veneers or paneling because of its rich swirls and curves).
 The white stone fireplace with carved shields has a Tudor arch opening framed by a carved wooden mantle and supported by decorative matching columns.
 The brass fireplace andirons with lion heads display the craftsmanship of the period.
-The wall sconces are original to the home while the chandelier is of the period but not original to the Residence.

 One of the challenges of the home is the relatively small dining space.
 The table can accommodate just 16 to 18 guests.
 As Wendell Anderson’s wife Mary said, “If you’ve got a governor with just 16 friends, he isn’t going to be re-elected.”
-In order to accommodate larger parties, tables are typically set up in the sunroom and front hallway.
+In order to accommodate larger parties, tables are typically set up in the Solarium and Drawing Room.

 The Residence is capable of hosting events for up to 150 people on the lawn and terrace or 75 people within the Residence.

 Today, the Governor’s Residence has a team of five professionals who pour their time and energy into every aspect of maintaining this beautiful home.
-The staff includes a Residence Manager, a Residence Assistant, a chef, a housekeeper and a groundskeeper.
-In 2011, the Residence hosted over 175 events.
+The staff includes a Manager of the Residence, a Residence Assistant, a Chef, a Housekeeper, and a Groundskeeper.
+In 2015, the Residence hosted over 150 events and meetings.